 This concert/performance was a one-off, never to be repeated.
 But we look forward to what these kids will do next.
 They prove that there’s more to music than sitting at home and listening to records.
 I look forward to the movie Tim is working on.
 It’s called ‘Animal House.”
 That sounds just about right for these kids.’

-“Hooking yourself to my star,” I pointed to his photo.
+“Hooking yourself to my star,” I point to his photo.

-“Not quite front page news yet,” he laughed.
+“Not quite front page news yet,” he laughs.

-I wiggled my butt on his lap, which instantly perked up.
+I wiggled my butt on his lap, which instantly perks him up.

-“A little sex, to go with your coffee,” he needled me.
+“A little sex, to go with your coffee,” he needles me.

-I shuddered and purred into his ear.
-I was insatiable.
+I shudder and purr into his ear.
+I’m insatiable.
 We were back in bed, soon experiencing morning delight.
-Jake took it easy on my butt.
-We were under a time limit as Jake’s flight to LAX left in the early afternoon.
-Hotel check-out was at noon.
-They provided a shuttle bus to the airport.
-We rode together, unable to say goodbye until the last moment.
-We got stares from strangers for my odd behavior of purring when I hung onto him.
-Finally, his flight was in final boarding.
+Jake takes it easy on my butt.
+We’re under a time limit as his flight to LAX leaves in the early afternoon.
+Hotel check-out is at noon.
+We take the shuttle bus to the airport, riding together, unable to say goodbye until the last moment.
+We get stares from strangers for my odd behavior of purring when I hang onto him.
+Finally, his flight is in final boarding.

-“I’ll see you soon,” is all he said.
-Then we kissed, drawing real looks of surprise.
-He disappeared into the jetway.
+“I’ll see you soon,” is all he says.
+Then we kiss, drawing real looks of surprise.
+He disappears into the jetway.

-I was so depressed.
-Jake was gone.
-Jack was broken-hearted.
-I knew I wasn’t in love with Jake.
-It was such a strong sexual and intellectual connection, but the romance was not there.
-We both knew it was a fling, yet the future was unsure.
-That was part of the excitement.
-Apart from the teen drama, we’d had the greatest weekend together.
-I needed someone to straighten out my head.
-Jace appeared – Teen Jesus to the rescue.
+It’s such a strong sexual and intellectual connection, but the romance is not there.
+We both know it’s a fling, yet the future is still to come, just unsure.
+That is part of the excitement.
+Apart from the teen drama, we had the greatest weekend together.
+I need someone to straighten out my head.
+Jace appears – Teen Jesus to the rescue.